5 New Finalists Named in Popular IsaBody Challenge

 The IsaBody Challenge is a 16-week contest that rewards participants for their total body transformations.
 Each participant is judged on their “before” and “after” photos, as well as a personal essay describing their journey.
 The contest looks for the most inspirational and motivational stories about how participants have made healthy body and life transformations.
 The IsaBody Challenge, which is open to anyone over the age of 18, has been completed more than 100,000 times by participants across the world since 2014.
 For more information on the IsaBody Challenge, visit IsaBodyChallenge.com.

 About Isagenix International

-Established in 2002, Isagenix provides systems for weight loss, energy, performance, healthy aging, and wealth creation.
+Established in 2002, Isagenix provides systems for weight wellness, energy, performance, healthy aging, and wealth creation.
 With nearly 600,000 customers worldwide and more than 100 life-changing products, packs, and systems globally, the company is committed to producing Solutions to Transform Lives™.
-Since its inception in 2002, Isagenix has generated nearly $6 billion in cumulative global sales through an independent network of associates in the U.S., Canada, Puerto Rico, Hong Kong, Australia, New Zealand, Taiwan, Mexico, Singapore, Malaysia, Colombia, Indonesia, the United Kingdom, Ireland, and the Netherlands.
+Since its inception in 2002, Isagenix has generated $6 billion in cumulative global sales through an independent network of associates in the U.S., Canada, Puerto Rico, Hong Kong, Australia, New Zealand, Taiwan, Mexico, Singapore, Malaysia, Colombia, Indonesia, the United Kingdom, Ireland, and the Netherlands.
 Isagenix is a privately owned company with headquarters in Gilbert, Arizona.
 For more information, visit Isagenix.com.